 Filtration of the cooling water and culturing the amoebae from filters was time-consuming regarding the high organic burden and the high turbidity of the samples.
 Especially the water collected from CT-Hos1 usually contained a high number of mites, nematodes, nematode eggs and fungi.
 Sequencing of the 18S rRNA gene was performed, with DNA obtained from monoxenic subcultures of amoebae.

-An overall of nine different taxa could be identified morphologically and by sequencing from 16 isolates.
+An overall of nine different taxa could be identified morphologically and by sequencing of 16 isolates.
 CT-Hos1 showed the highest amoebal diversity with four different genera and two species (Table 1).
 Especially interesting was the detection of Cochliopodium minus, as to our knowledge, this is the first isolation of a Cochliopodium species in Austria.
-Isolates from CT-Hos2 grown at 37°C and room temperature respectively, both showed the highest similarity to N. clarki and N. pagei.
+Two isolates from CT-Hos2 grown at 37°C and room temperature, respectively, showed highest similarity to N. clarki and N. pagei.
 In contrast to the cooling towers, the Tap and the Show samples were all negative for FLA in culture.

-Endocytobionts

-As shown in Table 2, three amoebal isolates from cooling towers revealed intracellular bacteria.
+As shown in Table 2, three amoeba isolates from cooling towers revealed intracellular bacteria.
 In an Acanthamoeba isolate from CT-Hos1, the facultative intracellular Paracaedibacter acanthamoebae (order Rickettsiales) was detected.
-Cochliopodium minus contained bacteria possibly belonging to a new family within the order Legionellales, whereas another Acanthamoeba strain from CT-Hos2 also showed intracellular Rickettsiales (Tsao et al., in preparation).
+Cochliopodium minus contained bacteria belonging to a new genus distinct from Legionella within the order Legionellales (Tsao et al., in preparation), whereas another Acanthamoeba strain from CT-Hos2 contained a novel member of the order Rickettsiales (Tsao et al., in preparation).

 Discussion

-FLA are a natural reservoir for legionellae and both groups of microorganisms are regularly found in engineered water systems.
+FLA are a natural reservoir for legionellae, and both groups of microorganisms are regularly found in engineered water systems.
 Especially open wet cooling towers provide optimal growth- and dissemination conditions for these organisms and therefore cooling towers pose a potential threat to public health.
 Altogether, in the current study we found a high positivity of the cooling towers for FLA (83.3%; 55/66) and a particularly high abundance of amoebae in hospital cooling towers (CT-Hos1 and CT-Hos2) compared to the cooling tower of the company and to tap water.
 With our screening system based on the combination of three group specific real-time PCRs we achieved a synchronous rapid and highly sensitive detection of the genera of FLA most important as bacterial hosts under disinfection, particularly well-suited for this type of water samples.
 Moreover, our study indicates that the standard protocol for Legionella detection is not suitable for cooling water samples.

 Generally, Acanthamoeba showed the highest overall prevalence with 71.2%, respectively 75.8% including culture, followed by Vahlkampfiidae with 57.6%.
 63.8% (30/47) of the Acanthamoeba-real time PCR positive cooling water samples were also positive for Vahlkampfiidae.
 Acanthamoeba was the predominant species in CT-Comp (52%) and CT-Hos2 (84.6%), whereas Vahlkampfiidae were predominant in CT-Hos1, also with 84.6%.
 In contrast, other studies like from Atlan et al. (50) revealed either Acanthamoeba or Vermamoeba as dominating genera in cooling towers.